Looking for a cute, edible, non-candy, mass-producible Valentine idea?

 The result is a combination of several ideas.* It’s not super-fancy, but the valentines are cute and original.
-(You could go all pinterest and jazz it up with ribbon, etc., if desired.)
-Best of all, they’re a gluten-free, sugar-free, wholesome valentine treat!
+(You could go all pinteresty and jazz it up with ribbon, etc., if desired.)
+Best of all, they’re a gluten-free, refined sugar-free, wholesome valentine treat!

 You will need:

-**This looks like a complicated list, but we actually had everything on hand, except the grapes.
+**This looks like a complicated list, but we actually had everything on hand.

-**All the supplies (except the grapes ) should be available at any craft store, like Michaels or JoAnn.
+**All the supplies (except the grapes, of course) should be available at any craft store.